 Every one of our employees represent the spirit of our company: passionate, committed, and acutely aware of how impactful AllerTrain by MenuTrinfo’s potential is to help those with special dietary needs.
 Based in beautiful Fort Collins, Colorado, the Rocky Mountains inspire us to keep climbing and advocating for diners that require special accommodations.
 Their lives depend on our companies’ success, and we take that very seriously.

 We have attracted a hardworking, compassionate team of individuals who take great pride in the work we do, and have fun doing it.
 When you love your work AND the people you work with, it’s hard not to do amazing things.

-- Dee Dee Vicino, Director of Education & Certified Master Trainer
+- Dee Dee Vicino, Director of Training and Education & Certified Master Trainer

 - Julie Crane, Senior Culinary Nutritionist, Quality Control Guru, & Certified Master Trainer

 - Laurel Whisker MPH, Culinary Nutritionist, Accreditation Expert